The Burden of Technology Vendor Selection

 Traditionally, evaluating vendors against your business needs is done in spreadsheets and by hosting multiple meetings.
 However, business needs often change over time, even throughout the evaluation.
 The traditional method of ‘a moment in time RFP’ is outdated.
 You need to be able to pivot to your business needs to allow for flexibility over time, so consider investing in an agile platform that allows just that.

-Step 6: Shortlist Vendors and Schedule Demos
+Shortlist Vendors and Schedule Demos

-After completion of vendor briefings, the team should be better equipped to evaluate potential vendors.
+After the completion of vendor briefings, the team should be better equipped to evaluate potential vendors.
 Selected vendors should provide a solution overview of the organization’s current business and technological requirements, fees, benefits derived from using a particular vendor, etc. In addition, vendors are requested to provide a “demo” to showcase the capabilities of their solution.
 Demos are a valuable way to get more information and evaluate a vendor’s intangible aspects.
 It is critical to check the vendor’s references as a part of the evaluation process (site visits are also strongly recommended).

-Get to Implementation in 66% Less Time!
+Get to Implementation in 3x Faster

 The technology vendor selection process has traditionally been associated with a long and tedious journey.
 This journey included spreadsheets and emails to keep stakeholders in the loop, manual evaluations, lengthy RFPs, and more administrative, time-consuming tasks.
 However, investing in the right software evaluation platform can drastically improve and streamline your technology vendor selection processes.

 With Olive, you can gather, rank, and satisfy your requirements through a streamlined platform which greatly shortens the process of automating the tedious aspects without sacrificing due diligence.
 We’ve created a product that solves the problems associated with evaluating solutions and gets straight to the point in choosing the best vendor for your business needs.
-See how it works for yourself with a 14-day free trial.